Signeemmanuel/100DaysOfSpringBoot/Day01-03_CoreAndAdvancedJava/README.md

 ### **Next Steps:**

 I will continue to build on these concepts and apply them in upcoming projects.
 Stay tuned for updates as I dive deeper into Java and Spring Boot!

+---

+## Day 2: Object Oriented Design

+### **Learnings:**

+Today, I focused on Object Oriented Design principles in Java.
+Below is a summary of the key topics covered:

+1. **Inheritance:**
+    - Understanding how to derive new classes from existing ones.
+    - Implementing the `extends` keyword to achieve class hierarchy and reuse code.

+2. **Interfaces and Abstract Classes:**
+    - Defining and using interfaces to establish contracts for classes.
+    - Creating abstract classes that provide a base for other classes to extend.

+3. **Exceptions:**
+    - Handling runtime errors using `try`, `catch`, `finally` blocks.
+    - Creating custom exceptions by extending the `Exception` class.
+    - Using `throws` and `throw` keywords.

+4. **Casting and Generics:**
+    - Performing type casting to convert one type into another.
+    - Utilizing generics to write flexible and reusable code.
+    - Implementing generic classes and methods.

+5. **Nested Classes:**
+    - Creating inner classes and understanding their use cases.
+    - Differentiating between static and non-static nested classes.
+    - Implementing anonymous and local classes.

+### **Next Steps:**

+I will continue to build on these concepts and apply them in upcoming projects.
+Stay tuned for updates as I dive deeper into Java and Spring Boot!